lkodinsson/MARS/Basic/GMG.md

 ### Creature Rarity

 Creatures come in three rarities: *common*, *elite*, and *legendary*.
 By default the listed statistics for a creature represent their stats as if they were an elite.
-A creature's resource stats (health, endurance, stamina, and mana) should be modified depending on their rarity.
-Common creatures will have half the listed value of their resources stats (rounded down), and since they aren't particularly notable they should use their special abilities sparingly if at all.
-Legendary creatures, however, will have double the listed value of their resource stats.
-The challenge rating that creature is also modified the same way.
+The stats of a given creature are different depending on their rarity, and take actions slightly differently.

+Common creatures are simple, and easier to defeat in combat.
+Instead of tracking multiple resources for each of them, ignore all but their endurance.
+Have them become unconscious or dying (as it fits the narrative) when their endurance reaches zero.
+Since you are ignoring their stamina and mana, instead limit them to up to one or two uses of maneuvers or spells.
+This will allow you to more easily make decisions for those creatures without requiring that you track multiple statistics about them.

+Elite creatures represent a more serious challenge to players, showing up in fewer numbers, and should use their abilities more frequently.
+Tracking their resources ensures that they meet this standard and are used fairly.

+Legendary creatures are basically bosses or lone creatures.
+They should be given double the amount of all their resources.
+If you want to make encounters with these kinds of creatures more interesting and unpredictable, you can choose to treat their stamina or mana as infinite, give them a bonus action on pivotal turns, or provide them with additional actions beyond their listed statistics.
+Try to utilize these kinds of bonuses within reason, as the goal is not to defeat the players, but to keep them guessing.

 # Creating Creatures